 This stained glass scene pictures the betrayal in two parts.
 Firstly, we see Judas in the Garden of Gethsemane, betraying Christ with a kiss as St Peter attacks the high priest’s servant.
 Secondly, we see the shocking moments after he returned the money to the chief priests and elders.
 While the Jewish leaders discuss what to do with the money, Judas is seen in the background, hanging by a noose.

-The grand ‘Passion Window’ that contains this scene is by the Hardmans firm and dates to 1853.
+The grand ‘Passion Window’ that contains this scene is by Hardman & Co. and dates to 1853.
 It features 12 episodes from the arrest to the death of Christ and is found in Holy Trinity, Brook Green.
 This arrangement enables the viewer to appreciate the betrayal of Judas in its broader context.

 See the full image: